OneMoreSummer/academic-kickstart/content/post/relative-age-effect-in-senior-professional-cricket-yes-no-it-depends/index.md

 **Discussion**

 A higher level of RAE in those released during the Rookie phase than that found in the Rookie phase is expected.
-This is how the RAE profile of the Prime phase becomes a weak Reverse RAE.
+This is how the RAE profile of the Prime phase becomes a Reverse RAE.
 During the Prime phase a balanced RAE profile of released players leads to a slow return of RAE into the Veteran phase.

 **Conclusion**